afollestad/ason/README.md

 # Serialization

 This library allows very easy serialization and deserialization.
-Serialization is converting an Java class instance to JSON.
+Serialization is converting a Java class instance to JSON.

 Take this class for the coming set of examples: